-BOX 2: TIME-LINE OF CRISIS IN THE COMMERCIAL BANKS March 1996 Bangkok Bank of Commerce is recapitalized and place under control of FIDF.
-December 1997 Bangkok Metropolitan Bank (BMB) is intervened, capital of existing shareholders is written down, management is changed, and the bank is recapitalized by FIDF via a debt-equity swap.
+BOX 2: TIME-LINE OF CRISIS IN THE COMMERCIAL BANKS March 1996 December 1997 Bangkok Bank of Commerce is recapitalized and place under control of FIDF.
+Bangkok Metropolitan Bank (BMB) is intervened, capital of existing shareholders is written down, management is changed, and the bank is recapitalized by FIDF via a debt-equity swap.
 January 1998 First Bangkok City Bank (FBCB) and Siam City Bank (SCIB) are intervened and dealt with in the same fashion as BMB the previous month.
 BMB, FBCB, and SCIB together account for about 10 percent of banking system deposits.
 A new state-owned commercial bank, Radanasin (RAD), is established.
 A majority stake in Thai Danu Bank is acquired by foreign investors (Development Bank of Singapore).
 March-April 1998 Banks start to recapitalize with many foreign deals.
 New loan classification and provisioning rules are introduced.
-June 1998 Bank of Asia acquired by ABN-AMRO.
-August 1998 Union Bank of Bangkok (UBB) and Laem Thong Bank (LTB) are intervened.
-LTB is merged with RAD.
+June 1998 Bank of Asia acquired by ABN-AMRO August 1998 Union Bank of Bangkok (IIBB) and I aem Thong Bank (I TB) are intervened LTB is merged with RAD.
 UBB together with 12 intervened finance companies merged with Krung Thai Thanakit (KTT), the state-owned finance company and subsidiary of the state owned Krung Thai Bank (KTB). ► FBCB is merged with KTB.
 BBC is converted into an AMC, while its good assets are spun-off to KTB.
 BMB and SCIB are to be recapitalized consistent with the end-year 2000 LCP rules and offered for privatization.
 April 1999 Bank Thai formed from merger of UBB and 12 finance companies with KTT.
 May 1999 Siam Commercial Bank raises over \$11⁄2 billion in new capital, half of which through participation in the Tier-1 capital support scheme.
-July 1999 Nakornthon Bank is intervened.
-September 1999 Nakornthon is sold to Standard Chartered Bank.
-November 1999 The sale of RAD to United Overseas Bank of Singapore is finalized.
+July 1999 Nakomthon Bank is intervened September 1999 Nakornthon is sold to Standard Chartered Bank November 1999 The sale of RAD to United Overseas Bank of Singapore is finalized. november 1999 The sale of RAD to United Overseas Bank of Singapore is finalized.